A Black Sheep in Aroostook County

 Sometime after Fred’s birth, the “maid” came back to the Russell household to ask Betsy if she would bring Fred up.
 Betsy asked the local priest and he said she had to do it.
 She raised Fred and, at some point, he was considered a Russell, the son of John and Betsy.

 According to the Russell genealogists, Fred had darker skin and hair than the other Russells in Fort, and his Russell neighbors knew or suspected he wasn’t Betsy’s child.
-There were two Fred Russells in town back then: one with red hair who was nicknamed Red Fred, and Fred W., with his dark hair, was called Black Fred.
+There were two Fred Russells in town back then: one with red hair who was nicknamed Red Fred, and Fred W., with his dark hair, was Black Fred.

 But that didn’t stop Black Fred, as an adult, from becoming “a prominent citizen.”
 After his death in 1933, the local newspaper stated that he was “a very quiet and modest man, most neighborly and kind.”
 He had served on the town’s budget committee several times and was elected a town selectman.